ec-jrc/lisflood-code/docs/4_Static-Maps_land-use/index.md

 | CORINE Land Cover 2018 CLC2018 | [CLC2018](https://land.copernicus.eu/pan-european/corine-land-cover) | 2018 | European, 100 m |
 | FAO Global Map of Irrigation Areas v5.0 (GMIA) | [Siebert et al., 2013](https://openknowledge.fao.org/server/api/core/bitstreams/02e5f498-eb5d-4a08-b501-b3e05fdefc57/content) | 2005 | Global, 5 arcmin |
 | Eurostat irrigated area statistics (validation only) | [ef_poirrig](https://ec.europa.eu/eurostat/databrowser/view/ef_poirrig/default/map?lang=en) | 2010 census | European, NUTS2 regions |

-### Methodology OLD

-To create the fraction of irrigated crops map, multiple data sources can be used, for example when more accurate information could be found regionally compared with a global dataset.
-We describe here the process when using two datasets.<br>
-For global coverage, the FAO Global Map of Irrigation Areas v5.0 showig the amount of area equipped for irrigation around the year 2005 in percentage of the total area could be used.
-For a regional coverage (here Europe), the '212' - ‘Permanently irrigated land, excluding rice’ value from the CORINE dataset is used (discrete classification where each grid-cell is fully covered with a certain land cover), assigning grid-cells covered with irrigated crops fraction 1.<br>
-The generated fields are merged, with priority given to the high quality dataset (here from CORINE) over its geographical domain (here over the European domain), and the merged field resolution is reduced to the needed resolution, e.g. 1 arc min, with mean() reducer.<br>
-Note: Irrigated crops fraction field should be checked for consistency with all other fractions.

 ### Methodology
 Note: this is an updated version of the irrigation fraction as described in [Choulga et al., 2024](https://hess.copernicus.org/articles/28/2991/2024/).